-A. Existing land uses downstream.

-- B. Anticipated future land uses downstream. - C. Magnitude of increase in peak flows due to development. - D. Presence of existing drainage problems. - E. Capacity of existing and anticipated drainage systems. - F. Creation of concentrated flows where none had occurred previously. - G. Availability of feasible locations for stormwater treatment facilities. - H. Existing flows generated off-site which pass through the project site. - I. The nature of the receiving watercourse. - 800-20.5 Where detention for a proposed project is provided in a regional detention facility that was permitted prior to January 1, 2001, the developer shall provide a copy of the original study that met the regulations at the time the facility was permitted.
-If the approved study cannot be found, then the authorized registered professional shall provide a recreated study.
-The project shall be exempt from restudy and any modifications required meeting regulations effective after January 1, 2001 provided the proposed project is in keeping with the intent of the original stormwater management report and the stormwater treatment facility is properly maintained to provide the original design volume. - 800-20.6 When a development uses an existing facility where the last approved certification and record drawing of the facility was over 18 months prior to the new development's submittal, the authorized registered professional shall provide one of the following: - A. A new survey, drawing and certification showing that the outlet structure is constructed as approved and the flood storage and water quality volume of the facility is equal to or greater than the volume required when the facility was approved. - B. Construction plans and calculations showing that the outlet structure will function as designed and the flood storage and water quality volume of the facility will be equal to or greater than the volume required when the facility was approved once proposed maintenance has been performed. - C. A new record survey, drawing, study and certification showing that the facility meets the development requirements when the facility was approved. - All design related to stormwater shall be in accordance with the Gwinnett County Stormwater Management Manual. - A certified record survey of each facility shall be prepared by an authorized registered professional currently registered in the State of Georgia.
+- A. Existing land uses downstream. - B. Anticipated future land uses downstream. - C. Magnitude of increase in peak flows due to development. - D. Presence of existing drainage problems. - E. Capacity of existing and anticipated drainage systems. - F. Creation of concentrated flows where none had occurred previously. - G. Availability of feasible locations for stormwater management facilities. - H. Existing flows generated off-site which pass through the project site. - I. The nature of the receiving watercourse.

+800-20.5 When a development uses an existing facility where the last approved certification and record drawing of the facility was over 18 months prior to the new development's submittal, the authorized registered professional shall provide one of the following:

+- A. A new survey, drawing and certification showing that the outlet structure is constructed as approved on the as-built plan and the flood storage and water quality volume of the facility is equal to or greater than the volume required when the facility was approved. - B. Construction plans and calculations showing that the outlet structure will function as designed and the flood storage and water quality volume of the facility will be equal to or greater than the volume required when the facility was approved once proposed maintenance has been performed. - C. A new record survey, drawing, study, and certification showing that the facility meets the development requirements when the facility was approved. - D. Current inspection of existing stormwater management structures with deficiencies noted - E. BMP Landscaping Plans if required at time of BMP construction.

+800-20.6 All design related to stormwater shall be in accordance with the Gwinnett County Stormwater Management Manual and the Gwinnett County Storm Sewer Pipe Standards.

+800-20.7 A certified record survey of each facility shall be prepared by an authorized registered professional currently registered in the State of Georgia.
 A certified record drawing of the facility shall be prepared based upon this survey.
 The authorized registered professional shall certify that the facility functions hydraulically as designed.
-The record drawing shall be submitted to the Department at least one week prior to the issuance of a Certificate of Occupancy or Final Plat approval (as appropriate to the project).
-Record drawings of off-site facilities shall be recorded at least one week prior to the recording of the Final Plat. - 800-20.9 The applicant shall certify and provide documentation that all other applicable environmental permits have been acquired for the site prior to approval of the Stormwater Management Report.
+Documentation demonstrating the required testing outlined in the Gwinnett County Stormwater Management Manual for the proposed stormwater BMP shall also be provided.
+The record drawing shall be submitted to the Department at least one week prior to the issuance of a Certificate of Occupancy or Final Plat approval (as appropriate for the project).
+Record drawings of off-site facilities shall be recorded at least one week prior to the recording of the Final Plat.

+800-20.8 The applicant shall certify and provide documentation that all other applicable environmental permits have been acquired for the site prior to approval of the stormwater management report.

 Section 800-30.
-Water Quality.
+Stormwater Runoff Quality/Reduction.